 - Step 1 Identify the cause of the early caries and stop whatever that is.
 Without excellent cooperation with this step at home all the rest of our efforts will be in vain.
 We will loose a lot of time, spend a lot of money, and still need to do immediate conventional treatment on a worsened condition.

-- Step 2 Remineralizing with topical fluoride and calcium/phosphate applications at the office and at home.
-All the fluoride research the last 40 years demonstrates (first) the beneficial effect of fluoride is topical.
+- Step 2 Remineralizing with topical fluoride, silver diamine fluoride, and calcium/phosphate applications at the office and at home.
+All the fluoride research the last 40 years demonstrates (first) that the beneficial effect of fluoride is topical.
 We don’t need to swallow it to get the benefit.
-And (second) the fluoride can actually trap calcium and remineralize areas where the cavity has started.
+And (second) that the fluoride can actually trap calcium and remineralize areas where the cavity has started.
 It is healing the cavity.

 - Step 3 Monitor carefully!
 We recommend follow-up visits monthly until we are comfortable the cavity process is arrested, followed by check-ups at a 3-month interval.

 A. If caries is progressing we want to identify it quickly while as many options for treatment as possible are still available.

 B. If we need to modify the program, or add to the program, we want to identify the need and reasons at the earliest interval possible.